xyproto/orbiton/README.md

 Please submit a PR if anything can be improved to help reach these goals.

-It might be a good fit for:
+Orbiton might be a good fit for:

 * Writing git commit messages (using `EDITOR=o git commit`).
 * Editing `README.md` and `TODO.md` files.